 The Omega Speedmaster Professional 145.022 is the reference that has quite a bit to offer.
-First of all, it is a vintage piece that still comes at an affordable price (more later).
-There are a coupe of variations, each of them making it an interesting piece for a collector.
+First of all, it is a vintage piece that still comes at an affordable price, depending on the production year and condition.
+There are a few variations, each of them making it an interesting piece for a collector.
 You can go after a pre-Moon landing model, a Post-Moon model and if so, choose from a couple of different casebacks that Omega used to indicate that it is the watch that went to the Moon.
-Of course, the 145.022 didn’t go to the Moon, as Omega delivered the predecessors of this watch, the 105.012 and 145.012 with caliber 321 movement as official Moonwatch.

 But let’s start with some basic things.

 Omega also started using the caliber 861 for other Speedmaster variations, like the Mark II.
-The copper colored movement had a shuttle cam system for the chronograph instead of the column-wheel.
-The pushers therefore are not as silky in operation, but do their work precisely nevertheless.
+The copper coloured movement had a shuttle cam system for the chronograph instead of the column-wheel.
+The pushers, therefore, are not as silky in operation but do their work precisely nevertheless.

-There are a couple of different versions of the Omega Speedmaster Professional 145.022 and especially if you are willing to also include gold and bi-color versions, it can get really interesting.
+There are a couple of different versions of the Omega Speedmaster Professional 145.022.
+Especially if you are willing to also include gold and bi-colour versions, it can get really interesting.
 In 1969 Omega introduced the often discussed Speedmaster Pro Apollo XI commemorative edition, with a production run of 1,014 pieces only.
-This is also a reference 145.022, but with “BA” as a prefix.
+This is also a reference 145.022, but with “BA” (yellow gold) as a prefix.
 You will find more information about this model in the article we did on all the gold Speedmaster Professional models.
-Then there is the bi-color model, indicated with “DD” before the reference number, click here.
+Then there is the bi-colour model, indicated with “DD” before the reference number, click here.

 However, if we only look at stainless steel watches, you could say there are a number of versions: